adobe/commerce-integration-starter-kit/ingestor/README.md

 ```

 ## Authentication
-The webhook is not authenticated by default, you must implement your authentication check on the file ingestor/auth.js method checkAuthentication(params).
+The webhook is not authenticated by default, you must implement your authentication check on the file `ingestor/auth.js` method checkAuthentication(params).

 ## Use extra env parameters
-Any need for parameters from environment could be access from `params`.
+Any need for parameters from environment could be accessed from `params`.
 Add the needed parameter in the `actions/ingestor/consumer/actions.config.yaml` under `consumer -> inputs` as follows:
 ```yaml
 consumer:
   function: ./consumer/index.js